Ice climbing areas

 Quality: Most of the routes are climbed often so they are clean of loose rocks but always be cautious!

-Gear: All trad routes equipped with pegs, and some belays with bolts.
+Gear: All trad routes have in situ pegs, and some belays are equiped with bolts.
 Due to the rock, some pegs are not very good so always have some nuts, slings and cams ready.
-15 draws and 5 slings should be more then enough for most of the routes.
+At this moment, 12 draws and 5 slings should be more then enough for most of the routes.
 60m rope.
-The short routes are equipped with bolts.

 Orientation: SW (for the face).
-The smaller areas all have different orientation so you can choose where you can climb during the hot summer days
+The smaller areas where there are short bolted routes, all have different orientation so you can choose where you can climb during the hot summer days.

 Rock Climbing Areas